 As you can see from the mobile apps above, there are many advantages and benefits to mAgriculture.
 Besides what is listed above, here are some additional enjoys Float’s Whitepaper “mAgriculture: The Application of Mobile Computing to the Business of Farming”:

 - A potential $138 billion uplift in emerging market farmers’ income due to mobile calculating and communications services.

 - The ability to transfer money, exchange, save and borrow amounts of capital via a mobile device (i.e., banking apps).

 - Mobile data providing local weather forecasts, resource management information, and crop prices of competitors.

 - Helpline services that give guidance on issues like pest control, climate change, water scarcity, and flooding.

-Growers have been able to do so much by utilizing mobile technology to optimize their harvest rates.
-Farmers have been able to grow their crops to ideal sizes and maximize their soil for the right growing conditions, which can result in a higher profit and maximum yield.
+Growers have been able to do so much by using mobile technology to optimize their harvest rates.
+Farmers have been able to grow their crops to ideal sizes and maximize their soil for the right growing conditions, which can cause a higher profit and maximum yield.